 Foreign Assets and Liabilities

 The Bank provides banking services primarily in the territory of the Slovak Republic.
-Some assets and liabilities were placed outside of the Slovak Republic.
+Some financial assets and financial liabilities were placed outside the Slovak Republic.

 The structure of assets and liabilities related to counterparties outside the Slovak Republic: